What is syphilis?

 Syphilis is a complex sexually transmitted infection (STI) caused by the bacteria Treponema pallidum.
 Episodes of active disease occur, followed by latent periods, when the person remains infected but there are no signs or symptoms.

-Initially syphilis appears as a painless sore (ulcer) where the infection entered (usually around the genitals) and may go unnoticed.
+Initially syphilis appears as a painless sore (ulcer) where the infection entered (usually around the genitals, anus or mouth) and may go unnoticed.
 The sore is known as a chancre and this phase is known as primary syphilis.

 Widespread rash and 'flu-like symptoms appear next (secondary syphilis).

-If left untreated, tertiary syphilis may develop years later and cause a variety of problems affecting the heart, eyes, brain & bones.
+If left untreated, tertiary syphilis may develop years later and cause a variety of problems affecting the brain, eyes, heart and bones.

 Who is at risk of syphilis and how is it spread?